 - Methemoglobin (an Oxidation product of Hb; produced by drugs like nitrites, phenacetin, sulphonamide drugs; lack of enzymes like methemoglobin reductase, diaphorase-I, HbM.

 - Toxic effects of Met Hb are cyanosis, fatigue, tachycardia, tachypnea, depression.

 - Methemalbumin: (Combination of hematin with albumin), not present in normal adult blood, when present indicates intravascular hemolysis, detected by Schumm’s test.

 Combination of Hb with gases

 - Oxyhemoglobin: (loose and reversible combination with O2); 1.34ml O2 combines with each gm of Hb.

 - One mole of Hb can maximally combine with four mols of O2.
 The partial pressure of O2 favors oxygenation.

 - Partial pressure of CO2 favors dissociation.
 Acidosis favors liberation of O2.

-- Oxygenated Hb is in relaxed state i.e, ‘R’ state.
+- Oxygenated Hb is in a relaxed state i.e, ‘R’ state.
 R state characterized by the removal of valine residue from heme pocket of β-subunit; broken salt bridges; cannot bind BPG; FFe++ comes in the plane of porphyrin ring; Heme-Heme interaction increases the affinity to O2; Histidines ofβ-chains release protons (H+).

 - Deoxygenated Hb: In “T” form i.e. Taut form, salt bridges plenty and intact, valine residue covers heme pocket of β-chain and does not allow entry of O2; can bind BPG; F++ out of the plane of porphyrin ring; low affinity to O2; β-chain histidine residue protonated (H+ added).

 - Carboxyhemoglobin (Hb+ carbo monoxide): Firmer combination, not reversible, the affinity of Hb to CO in 210 times more than )2; inhibits cytochrome oxidase of electron transport chain.

 - Carbamino Hb (Hb + CO2):